swat-ds/liblab/_posts/2016-12-13-hazlett-s-blog-post.md

 date: '2016-12-13 16:04 -0500'
 layout: post
 published: true
-title: hazlett's blog post
+title: 'Digital Plants, or, How the Physical is Made Digital '
 ---

-## Digital Plants, or, How the Physical is Made Digital #

 Hazlett Henderson,
 lib/lab-er of fall 2016